 If dividends on Union Pacific preferred stock shall be in arrears in an aggregate amount at least equal to six quarterly dividends, then the holders of all series of Union Pacific preferred stock, voting separately as one class, shall be less entitled, at the next annual meeting of the shareholders of Union Pacific or at a special meeting held in place thereof, or at a special meeting of the holders of the Union Pacific preferred stock called as provided below, to elect two directors of Union Pacific.
-While the holders of Union Pacific preferred stock are so entitled to elect two directors of Union Pacific, they shall not be entitled to participate with the Union Pacific common stock in the election of any other such directors.
-Whenever all arrearages in dividends on the Union Pacific preferred stock shall have been paid and dividends thereon for the current quarterly period shall have been paid or declared and a sum sufficient for the payment thereof set aside, then the right of the holders of the Union Pacific preferred stock to elect two directors shall cease, provided that such voting rights shall again vest in the case of any similar future arrearages in dividends.
+While the holders of Union Pacific, they shall not be entitled to participate with the Union Pacific common stock in the election of any other such directors.
+Whenever all arrearages in dividends thereon for the current quarterly period shall have been paid or declared and a sum sufficient for the payment thereof set aside, then the right of the holders of the Union Pacific preferred stock to elect two directors shall cease, provided that such voting rights shall again vest in the case of any similar future arrearages in dividends.